Economy of Afghanistan: Trade and industry

 Afghanistan is endowed with a wealth of natural resources, which include extensive deposits of barites, chromite, coal, copper, gold, gemstone, iron ore, lead, lithium, marble, natural gas, petroleum, salt, sulfur, talc, uranium, and zinc.
 Rare-earth elements can be found all over the country.
-In 2006, a U.S. Geological Survey estimated that Afghanistan has as much as 36 e9cuft of natural gas, 3.6 Goilbbl of oil and condensate reserves.
-According to a 2007 assessment, Afghanistan has significant amounts of undiscovered non-fuel mineral resources.
+It is estimated that Afghanistan has as much as 36 e9cuft of natural gas, 3.6 Goilbbl of oil and condensate reserves.
 Geologists also found indications of abundant deposits of colored stones and gemstones, including emerald, garnet, kunzite, lapis lazuli, peridot, ruby, sapphire, spinel, and tourmaline.

-It is claimed that Afghanistan has at least $1 trillion in untapped mineral deposits.
+Afghanistan has at least $1 trillion in untapped mineral deposits.
 A memo from the Pentagon stated that Afghanistan could become the "Saudi Arabia of lithium".
-Some believe that the untapped minerals are worth up to $3 trillion.
+Some believe that the untapped minerals may be worth up to $3 trillion.
 The Khanashin carbonatites in the Helmand Province of the country have an estimated 1 million metric tonnes of rare earth elements.

 Afghanistan currently has a copper mining deal with China Metallurgical Group Corporation, which involves the investment of $2.8 billion by China and an annual income of about $400 million to the Afghan government.
 The country's Ainak copper mine, located in Logar Province, is one of the biggest in the world.
 It is estimated to hold at least 11 million tonnes or US$33 billion worth of copper.

-The previous government has signed a 30-year contract with investment group Centar and its operating company, Afghan Gold and Minerals Co., to explore and develop a copper mining operation in Balkhab District in Sar-e Pol Province, including a gold mining operation in Badakhshan Province.
+The previous Islamic Republic has signed a 30-year contract with investment group Centar and its operating company, Afghan Gold and Minerals Co., to explore and develop a copper mining operation in Balkhab District in Sar-e Pol Province, including a gold mining operation in Badakhshan Province.
 The copper contract involved a $56 million investment and the gold contract a $22 million investment.